 Deb also suggests simply popping items in the dryer for 20 minutes to remove lice or vacuuming any item or place where lice have been.
 “We’re just getting rid of the insect that may or may not be on your furnishings,” she says.

 And Deb’s final piece of advice is to quarantine any item in question.
 “Get a garbage bag, stick all the stuff that you don’t know what to do with, tie a little knot, chuck into your garage,” she says.
-“In five days, if there was a live louse, it was it would be dead, so then you can just bring them back in the house”.
+“In five days, if there was a live louse, it would be dead, so then you can just bring them back in the house”.

 Here’s to a nit-free life!